 Stretchmarks happen during pregnancy because our skin is forced to stretch too far and too fast.
 Believe it or not, they are preventable, though.
-Because this happens in a way that is difficult for the skin to adjust too, scars form.
-Basically the skin stretches so much, it can’t repair itself in the process, and a scar forms.
+Because this happens in a way that is difficult for the skin to adjust to, scars form.
+Basically, the skin stretches so much that it can’t repair itself in the process, and a scar forms.
 The collagen and fibers in the skin tear as it stretches, which is what leaves a mark that you can see.

 During pregnancy, you are gaining weight and your body is getting bigger.
 Your skin has to accommodate for this and stretch, which sometimes happens beyond its ability to repair.
-The hormones during pregnancy also make the fibroblasts not as strong, so they don’t stretch as easy.
-Your collagen levels also reduce a bit during pregnancy, which make skin less elastic.
+The hormones during pregnancy also make the fibroblasts not as strong, so they don’t stretch as easily.
+Your collagen levels also reduce a bit during pregnancy, which makes skin less elastic.
 This combination of hormones and growing bellies leaves lots of room for stretch marks to happen.

 So, how did I make it through three pregnancies with one small stretch mark?
 Here is the rundown on what I did, and what you can do!

 1. Eat A Protein-Rich Diet:

 I currently take the Vital Proteins Collagen now, and I really like that it doesn’t have a taste, so I can throw it in my coffee or smoothies.
 Adding more collagen is really important because your body produces less collagen as you age.
 Adding more collagen also helps add in more protein.
-Two scoops of my Vital Proteins Collagen has 18 grams of protein too, so I am basically drinking collagen, protein coffee in the mornings!
-Collagen doesn’t have the extra nutrients, digestive enzymes and probiotics as a protein powder, so that is why I suggest both of them blended in a smoothie together.
+Two scoops of my Vital Proteins Collagen have 18 grams of protein too, so I am basically drinking collagen and protein coffee in the mornings!
+Collagen doesn’t have the extra nutrients, digestive enzymes, and probiotics as a protein powder, so that is why I suggest both of them blended in a smoothie together.
 If you are pregnant during the cooler months, soups made with bone broth are an AMAZING way to get more collagen in.
-This will help you infuse your skin with as much collagen as possible to help it stretch as baby grows.
+This will help you infuse your skin with as much collagen as possible to help it stretch as the baby grows.

 3. Moisturize + Hydrate Everywhere: